MEDSL/2022-elections-official/README.md

 For any questions about how we clean and Quality Assure these data, and how accurate they are, please consult this paper, which answers those questions for our last three data efforts (2016, 2018, and 2020): https://www.nature.com/articles/s41597-022-01745-0.
 We ask that when you are using the data, please cite the dataset itself, and only cite that paper for discussions of how the data were created and why they are reliable.

 ### Warnings
-* As noted below, numerous counties did not report precinct data in Indiana and one did not report in Arkansas, and we have one county left to include in California
+* As noted below, numerous counties did not report precinct-level data in Indiana, and one did not report in Arkansas.
 * In general, users need to exercise real caution when computing descriptive statistics.
 Please make sure you understand exactly which rows belong in the computation you're performing.
 Here are two of the most common issues:
    * Sometimes the way that states report data generates fictitious zero-vote rows, where a candidate is recorded as getting no votes in a precinct where they did not actually appear on the ballot.
 It is not generally possible to ensure that all real zero-vote totals are recorded while no fictitious zero-vote totals are recorded.
 This could affect, for example, measures of central tendency.
    * We typically retain exactly the modes that states report.
 This can lead to double-counting if users do not select the correct modes, for example if modes are split apart *and* a mode value of `TOTAL` is included.
 Users should make sure that any analysis includes votes of each mode once.